Fresh Grad And Looking For A Credit Card? Read This!

 2. Annual fee waiver

 Some credit cards charge an annual fee.
 When they do this, they get the money upfront even before consumers start using their credit card.
-Remember this fee is separate from the government charge of RM50.
+Remember this fee is separate from the government service tax of RM25.

 Pro-tip: Don’t be afraid to negotiate for a fee waiver!